Tifinagh: Libyco-Berber

 The exact evolution of both Libyco-Berber and Tifinagh is still unclear.
 The latter writing system was widely used in antiquity by speakers of the largely undeciphered Numidian language, also called Old Libyan, throughout Africa and on the Canary Islands.
 The script's origin is uncertain, with some scholars suggesting it is related to, descended or developed from the Phoenician alphabet while others argue an independent conception with slight Phoenician influences.
 Its first appearance is also uncertain, but it is no older than the first millennium BCE, with the oldest remains likely originating from the 6th century BCE.
-It disappeared in the northernmost areas of North Africa during the 8th century, after the Arab conquest of the Maghreb, Lybico-Berber along with Latin being replaced by the Arabic script.
+It disappeared in the northernmost areas of North Africa during the 8th century, after the Arab conquest of the Maghreb, Libyco-Berber along with Latin being replaced by the Arabic script.

 The Libyco-Berber script was a pure abjad; it had no vowels.
 Gemination was not marked.
 The writing was usually from the bottom to the top, although right-to-left, and even other orders, were also found.
 The letters took different forms when written vertically than when they were written horizontally.

+This libyque script had two forms.
+The undeciphered Western form was used along the Mediterranean coast from Kabylia to Morocco and probably the Canary Islands.
+The Eastern form was used in Constantine, Aurès, and Tunisia.
+22 out of 24 letters in the Eastern form have been deciphered thanks to Punic-Libyc bilingual inscriptions.

+Saharan Tifinagh

+Andries (2004) identifies an additional phase of evolution called "Saharan Tifinagh" (tifinaghe saharien).
+He reports that this variety is also known as Libyco-Berber (libyco-berbère) or Old Tuareg (touareg ancien); this would put into doubt the use of the term "Libyco-Berber" in the section above.

+This phase shows some new letters relative to libyque, most notably a vertical line to denote the final vowel /a/.
+It was used to write Old Tuareg, but is not well-understood.
+The youngest inscriptions in this scheme are probably around 200 years old.

+Early uses of Tifinagh have been found on rock art and in various sepulchres.
+Among these are the 1,500 year old monumental tomb of the Tuareg matriarch Tin Hinan, where vestiges of a Tifinagh inscription have been found on one of its walls.

 Tuareg Tifinagh

-The ancient Libyco-Berber script branched into the Tuareg Tifinagh script which is used to this day to write the Berber Tuareg languages, which belong to the Berber branch of the Afroasiatic family.
-Early uses of the script have been found on rock art and in various sepulchres.
-Among these are the 1,500 year old monumental tomb of the Tuareg matriarch Tin Hinan, where vestiges of a Tifinagh inscription have been found on one of its walls.
+The Saharan script branched into the Tuareg Tifinagh scripts which is used to this day to write the Berber Tuareg languages, which belong to the Berber branch of the Afroasiatic family.

-According to M.C.A.
-MacDonald, the Tuareg are "an entirely oral society in which memory and oral communication perform all the functions which reading and writing have in a literate society ...
+According to M. C. A. MacDonald, the Tuareg are "an entirely oral society in which memory and oral communication perform all the functions which reading and writing have in a literate society ...
 The Tifinagh are used primarily for games and puzzles, short graffiti and brief messages."

+Within Tuareg Tifinagh, there is some divergence in the shape and number of signs, but this difference is small enough to not impact mutual intelligibility.

 Occasionally, the script has been used to write other neighbouring languages such as Tagdal, which belongs to a separate Songhay family.